SantosJGND/TELEVIR/README.md

 TELE-Vir is a pipeline that uses a combination of tools to identify viral sequences in metagenomic data.

-It is composed of five main steps:
+It is composed of six main steps:

 1. Quality control of the raw reads.
 2. Viral Enrichment [optional].